 Professional Recognition aligns with the Standard for Career-Long Professional Learning.
-This is closely aligned to features of the Scottish Credit and Qualifications Framework (SCQF) Level 11 and describes the advanced professional knowledge and pedagogical expertise that registered teachers develop and maintain as they continue to progress in teaching and across the education profession.
+The Standard is closely aligned to the Scottish Credit and Qualifications Framework (SCQF) Level 11.
+It describes the advanced professional knowledge and pedagogical expertise that registered teachers develop and maintain as they continue to progress in teaching and across the education profession.

-A teacher may also choose to reflect against aspects of the Standard for Middle Leadership, the Standard for Headship and, for lecturers in the College sector, the Professional Standards for Lecturers in Scotland’s Colleges.
+You may also choose to reflect against aspects of the Standard for Middle Leadership, the Standard for Headship and, if you are a college lecturer, the Professional Standards for Lecturers in Scotland’s Colleges.

 Who is eligible to apply?

 The award is open to all teaching professionals who have completed 1 year of professional practice after gaining full registration from GTC Scotland and have then gone on to engage in sustained, significant professional learning in a particular area.

 Once awarded Professional Recognition, the teaching professional is recognised as an enhanced practitioner in that field for 5 years.

 There are two ways to gain Professional Recognition:

 1. Make an individual application for recognition in a particular area of expertise/accomplishment.

 2. Complete a professional learning programme that has been accredited with Professional Recognition by GTC Scotland.